 You can change the operational port speed for SAN Volume Controller 2145-4F2 and SAN Volume Controller 2145-8F2 nodes to 1 Gbps or 2 Gbps.
-However, the optical fiber connections between the fibre-channel switches and all SAN Volume Controller 2145-4F2 and SAN Volume Controller 2145-8F2 nodes in a cluster must run at the same speed.
-The fibre-channel ports on SAN Volume Controller
+However, the optical fiber connections between the fibre-channel switches and all SAN Volume

-2145-8F4 and SAN Volume Controller 2145-8G4 nodes auto negotiate the operational port speed independently, which allows these nodes to operate at different speeds.
-SAN Volume Controller 2145-8F4 and SAN Volume Controller 2145-8G4 nodes can operate at 1 Gbps, 2 Gbps or 4 Gbps.
+Controller 2145-4F2 and SAN Volume Controller 2145-8F2 nodes in a cluster must run at the same speed.
+The fibre-channel ports on SAN Volume Controller 2145-8F4 , SAN Volume Controller 2145-8G4, and SAN Volume Controller 2145-8A4 nodes autonegotiate the operational port speed independently, which results in these nodes operating at different speeds.
+SAN Volume Controller 2145-8F4, SAN Volume Controller 2145-8G4, and SAN Volume Controller 2145-8A4 nodes can operate at 1 Gbps, 2 Gbps, or 4 Gbps.
 If these nodes are connected to a 4 Gbps capable switch, the port attempts to operate at 4 Gbps; however, if there is a large number of link error rates, the adapter negotiates a lower speed.